Researcher pro tip: Keep a research notebook!

 - The results of your search: Book titles, journal article titles, etc. and what you found in them

 - Ideas for your paper - keeping track of these in one place ensures that they won't get lost or forgotten!

 Narrowing your topic is one of the toughest thing about beginning a new research project.
 Some of the questions that might help you to narrow your topic include:

 - Who is your reader and what would they be interested in learning?

 - How big or small is the scope of your project?
 How much time do you have to finish it?

 - When thinking about your broad topic, what main ideas or terms would you use to describe it to someone who doesn't know anything about your topic?
 Ask yourself who, what, where, when, how, and why, and aim to answer these questions using single keywords or short phrases!

 - Once you have a list of keywords, combine them to create a narrowed topic

-Starting your search for sources, part 1: Creating a list of search terms/keywords
+Starting your search for sources: Creating a list of search terms/keywords

 Once you’ve chosen a topic for your research, the next thing you’ll need to get started is a few keywords to help you search for background information and to help with finding relevant sources.
 Try to describe the topic you'd like to explore in 1-2 sentences - what keywords come to mind?